For more in depth info into our trees and growing methods, you can visit our dedicated information website www.eucalyptus-trees.co.uk

 To grow them in the UK it's necessary to select those species which grow in similar conditions on the other side of the world.
 Our selection includes species that have been found to be more hardy and well suited to a temperate climate.

-We grow all of our trees from seed on site in Sussex.
+We grow all of our trees from seed on site in Leicestershire.
 We offer smaller Planting Stock sizes (usually 20cm-70m tall) along with more mature trees up to 210cm tall.
 See our Tree Size Guide

 for more info.Eucalyptus trees can be used for a wide variety of uses including: Screening and Hedging, Ornamental and Specimen planting and for Floristry.